It is a Village by name but for the children in care and parents who live here, it is simply referred to as home.

 But more than the five big, beautiful homes and the picturesque setting, the Village represents a unique model of healing.
 It functions to provide some of the very things that these children have lost.
 The Village provides a sense of community, connection and belonging, in a system where isolation is all too frequent.
-This Village shouts to kids in foster care,“You Matter!.”
+This Village shouts to kids in care, “You Matter!.”

 “We’re so thankful to have a place we can call home and where we can have a family.
 We didn’t believe about families before we came here.
 We’re a family now, and you all gave us this gift.”

-And because of their unique experiences and vulnerabilities, kids living in foster care require consistent opportunities where they are able to experience success.
+And because of their unique experiences and vulnerabilities, kids living in alternative care require consistent opportunities where they are able to experience success.
 Only then can they feel as though they are worth something; that they belong just as much as any other child.
 Given the range of special needs – such as Fetal Alcohol Spectrum Disorder – among these children, several programs are in place to give them the tools necessary to grow into successful and contributing adults.

 As much as we try to be the teachers, we learn from these kids on a daily basis.
 We witness them working out their differences playing in the yard, communicating EXACTLY what they are feeling, and always willing to give others a second chance.

-These kids have expressed to us that their neighbours within the Village are like extended family and many say that even though they are all different, they are all in foster care and can share that with one another.
+These kids have expressed to us that their neighbours within the Village are like extended family and many say that even though they are all different, they are all in alternative care and can share that with one another.

 We also support further foster families in the community, meaning our greater Village comprises a total of 10 homes with 18 Caregivers, 40 children, and 5 youth transitioning out of care.
-We own the five foster homes and Village Centre on our wooded 2.5 acre site, with the other five homes integrated in the surrounding geographic area.
+We own the five homes and Village Centre on our wooded 2.5 acre site, with the other five homes integrated in the surrounding geographic area.
 Through a $450,000 capital campaign from 2014 – 2017, we built five much-needed transition suites for homeless youth who age out of the foster care system when they turn 19.